hrytsenko/json-data-spring-boot/readme.md

 }
 ```

-Use `ValidateRequest` to validate an input JSON entity (the first argument).
+Use `ValidateRequest` to validate inbound JSON entities.
-Use `ValidateResponse` to validate an output JSON entity (the return value).
+Use `ValidateResponse` to validate outbound JSON entities.
 Provide `ValidatorSource` to configure a resource manager for validators.

-Use `WrapErrors` to wrap all unhandled exceptions into `ServiceException.InternalError`.
+Use `WrapErrors` to wrap all unhandled exceptions into `ServiceException`.
 Provide `CorrelationSource` to enable correlations for error responses.

 [json-data]: https://github.com/hrytsenko/json-data